YongjieXue-Elijah/astro-theme-typography/src/content/posts/chapter18.md

 ## High-level design

 At a high-level we'd want to establish effective message passing between peers.
-This can be done via a peer-to-peer protocol, but that's not practical for a mobile app with flaky connection and tight power consumption constraints.
+This can be done via a <span style="color: red;">peer-to-peer</span> protocol, but that's not practical for a mobile app with flaky connection and tight power consumption constraints.

 A more practical approach is to use a shared backend as a fan-out mechanism towards friends you want to reach:
 ![fan-out-backend](images/fan-out-backend.png)